riskportal/risk-docs/docs/4_clustering_statistics.md

 ## Summary of Statistical Methods

-RISK implements a suite of statistical tests—ranging from fast approximations to rigorous overrepresentation analysis—to assess functional term overrepresentation in network neighborhoods.
+RISK implements a suite of statistical tests—ranging from fast approximations to rigorous overrepresentation analysis—to assess functional term overrepresentation in network clusters.
 Each method has strengths depending on dataset size, structure, and precision requirements.

 | Test           | Speed  | Primary use                                | When/Why (assumptions & notes)                                                                                                   |
 | -------------- | ------ | ------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------- |